plforacle/mysql-ai-chatbot-rag/build-ai-app/build-ai-app.md

     - Incomplete title information
     - Natural language questions

-This demonstrates the power of combining MySQL AI capabilities with RAG techniques for creating domain-specific applications with improved accuracy and relevance.
+    **Note:** This demonstrates the power of combining MySQL AI capabilities with RAG techniques for creating domain-specific applications with improved accuracy and relevance.

 ## Learn More